 9.B.130 The Tetraspan Vesicle Membrane Protein (TVP) Family

 Synaptoporins, synaptophysins, synaptogyrins and cellugyrins are homologous major membrane proteins in synaptic vesicles of animals.
 All have 4 TMSs, belong to the MARVEL domain superfamily in Pfam, and are called tetraspan vesicle membrane proteins (TVPs).
 They have cytoplasmically located end domains and are ubiquitous and abundant components of vesicles in most, if not all, cells of multicellular organisms (Hübner et al. 2002).
-They have been shown to form ion conducting ion channels (Woodbury 1995).
+They have been shown to form ion conducting ion channels (Woodbury 1995), but they also regulate various transport processes (Chang et al. 2021).
 They are subject to protein modification, e.g., phosphorylation, and are part of multimeric complexes.
 TVPs contribute to vesicle trafficking and membrane morphogenesis (Hübner et al. 2002).

 TVP-containing vesicles shuttle between various membranous compartments and are localized in biosynthetic and endocytotic pathways.
 Based on gene organization and amino acid sequence similarities, TVPs can be grouped into three distinct families that are referred to as physins, gyrins, and secretory carrier-associated membrane proteins (SCAMPs).
 In mammals, synaptophysin, synaptoporin, pantophysin, and mitsugumin29 constitute the physins, synaptogyrin 1-4 the gyrins, and SCAMP1-5 the SCAMPs.
 Members of each family are cell-type-specifically synthesized, resulting in unique patterns of TVP coexpression and subcellular colocalization (Hübner et al. 2002).